 You can time your casts as the waves break and catch bass.
 Lures that can stick to the surface are a good idea, but you should find ones that can go below the surface.

-Another good tip for the dirty waters is to use a fluorocarbon leaderOpens in a new tab. and then cast it.
+Another good tip for the dirty waters is to use a fluorocarbon leader and then cast it.
 You probably won’t have to do much about this, but instead, just let it sit around the area where the bass is.

 They will quickly catch on, and you’ll have a cooler full of bass.
 Sometimes, the regular bait won’t work, so you have to go with another method.